OctopusDeploy/docs/docs/getting-started.md

 ### Variables

 As you deploy your applications between different environments, you'll need to change their configuration files based on the scope of the deployment.
 Octopus has advance support for managing and scoping variables.
-For instance, you will use different databases in QA and Production.
-Variables let you scope your deployments to QA or Production and automatically reference the correct database.
+For instance, you will use different databases in QA from the databases you use in Production.
+Variables let you scope your deployments to QA or Production and automatically reference the correct databases.

 Learn more about [variables](/docs/deployment-process/variables/index.md) and advanced [configuration features](/docs/deployment-process/configuration-features/index.md).